-(5) An employee shall not be permitted to work overtime for more than 72 hours a month.
+- (5) An employee shall not be permitted to work overtime for more than 72 hours a month. - (6) For the purpose of calculating the payment due for overtime to an employee, his hourly basic rate of salary shall be calculated in accordance with the following formula - - (a) in the case of a person employed on a monthly rate of pay -

-- (6) For the purpose of calculating the payment due for overtime to an employee, his hourly basic rate of salary shall be calculated in accordance with the following formula - (a) in the case of a person employed on a monthly rate of pay - in the case of a person employed on piece rates - the total weekly salary at the basic rate of salary received the total number of hours worked in the week.
+12 X the employee's monthly basic rate of salary 52 X 44 hours; and the total weekly salary at the basic rate of salary received the total number of hours worked in the week.